Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 <p align="center">
     <img src="img/grouping_of_clusters_several_child_nodes.png" alt="grouping-of-clusters-several-child-nodes" title="Grouping of clusters - several child nodes" width="600"/><br/>
     <em>Figure 6.
-Grouping of clusters (use-case of several child nodes)</em>
+Grouping of clusters (use-case of several child nodes per parent)</em>
 </p>

 - In the second case, only one child node (per parent) remains at the end of the filtering (an example is shown in the Figure 7 below).

   <p align="center">
       <img src="img/grouping_of_clusters_one_child_node.png" alt="grouping-of-clusters-one-child-node" title="Grouping of clusters with one child node" width="600"/><br/>
       <em>Figure 7.
-Grouping of clusters (use-case of one child node)</em>
+Grouping of clusters (use-case of one child node per parent)</em>
   </p>

   This child node can represent a single child node or a group containing all of the parent's child nodes.
 In this case, the remaining child node (in each parent) should be collapsed into the parent node, but this should only happen when all the child nodes having [current hierarchical level](#current-hierarchical-level-glossary) are the only child nodes of their parents (as shown in the Figure 7 above).

   > **Note** \
-  > After collapsing child nodes, the algorithm switches the [current hierarchical level](#current-hierarchical-level-glossary) one level lower (`globalHierarchyDepth` attribute value is decreased by one).
+  > After collapsing child nodes, the algorithm switches the [current hierarchical level](#current-hierarchical-level-glossary) one level higher (`globalHierarchyDepth` attribute value is decreased by one).
 During this operation, all [non-hierarchical](#non-hierarchical-relationships-glossary) edges from child nodes are moved to the parent node.

-When ungrouping ("Grouping of clusters" is selected in the [checkbox](user_documentation.md#checkbox-glossary) and "plus" button is clicked), only nodes at the [current hierarchical level](#current-hierarchical-level-glossary) can be ungrouped.
+During ungrouping operation ("Grouping of clusters" is selected in the [checkbox](user_documentation.md#checkbox-glossary) and "plus" button is clicked), only nodes at the [current hierarchical level](#current-hierarchical-level-glossary) can be ungrouped.

 There are two cases: